hyperledger/fabric-samples/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Exercise-Getting-Started.md

 Note that when MicroFab started it automatically launched a Certificate Authority that created these identities and their respective credentials.

-Pick one if the id files and look at the JSON content including the public certificate and private key:
+Pick one of the id files and look at the JSON content including the public certificate and private key:

 ```bash
 cat _cfg/uf/_wallets/org1/org1admin.id | jq